sriramk146/sriramk146/README.md

 - LabVIEW, MATLAB

 #More about me
-- 💬 Ask me about ... solving business problem with AI insights
+- 💬 Ask me about ... solving business problems with AI insights
 - 📫 How to reach me: ... https://github.com/sriramk146
 - ⚡ Fun fact: ...
 My dream is to be a Freelancing programmer
 - 🌐 Let's Connect ... https://www.linkedin.com/in/sriramk146